 This is a summer program for students entering ninth to 12th grades.
-ZooTeens commit to two days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
+ZooTeens commit to four days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
 Tuition of $125 provides training, conservation education and mentoring by zoo professionals.

 Trillium Creek Family Farm volunteers

 The Trillium Creek Family Farm offers teenagers enrolled in the ZooTeen program a hands-on experience in farm operations and animal care.
 They assist with daily farm operations, care for the animals, and help visitors learn and discover.
 (Sorry, we currently are not accepting students needing community service hours to meet a graduation requirement.)
 Learn more about the ZooTeen program.

 ZooGuides are adults (over age 18) who can make a long-term volunteer commitment.
 ZooGuides receive 32 hours of training and commit to 88 hours of service each year.
 A volunteer's skills and interests shape his or her work at the zoo.
 Some are "animal talkers," sharing animal facts and stories at exhibits; others work in the office, on landscaping or in animal enrichment.
 Other volunteers take animals like ducks, chickens and hedgehogs offsite for presentations in schools and care facilities.

 The zoo offers internships on an as-needed basis in fields ranging from animal care to volunteer management.
 They are available for college and graduate-level students, generally with a three-month term.